carloscsc/my-studies-journal/README.md

 - [Day 3: Unit Converter [repo]](./day3-unit-converter/README.md) _[IN PROGRESS]_ An app made in React to convert units.
 Inspired by the functionalities of Google when searching for unit conversions.

-## Other study materials and interesting articles:
+## Aside: Other study materials and interesting articles